Serhioromano/bootstrap-calendar/README.md

 		]
 	}

-`start` and `end` contain dates when event starts and ends in Unix timestamp.
+See `events.json.php` file for more details. `start` and `end` contain dates when event starts and ends in Unix timestamp.
 Classes are `event-important`, `event-success`, `event-warning`, `event-info`, `event-inverse` and `event-special`.
 This wil change color of your event indicators.

-or if you have error return
+If you have an error return

 	{
 		"success": 0,